vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Input/Input System/Input Handling.md

 See [migration from the old input system](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest/index.html?subfolder=/manual/Migration.html) for information on how to upgrade your own code, or follow a tutorial [like this one](https://learn.unity.com/project/using-the-input-system-in-unity) to learn how to use the Input System generally.

 #### UI Issues
-If the code throwing this error is provided by Unity's UI you will need to replace the `StandaloneInputModule` with the new `InputSystemUIInputModule`.
+If the code throwing this error is provided by Unity's UI you will need to replace the `StandaloneInputModule` with an [`InputSystemUIInputModule`](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest/index.html?subfolder=/manual/UISupport.html) .
 This can be found on the Event System GameObject found in the scene, and there may be an upgrade button on the component.
-See [UI Support](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest/index.html?subfolder=/manual/UISupport.html) for more information.

 If you do not have an Event System, create one via **GameObject | UI | Event System**, then upgrade it.